urbas/bud/README.md

 Bud is a build tool.
 The word _Bud_ stands for _Build without the 'ill'_.

+## How to perform a release?

+Chocolatey:

+- Didn't work...
+[One time]: Install the API key (has to be done in administrative console): `choco apikey -source https://chocolatey.org/ -k <your-key-here>`

+- Change the version in the `chocolatey/bud.nuspec` file.

+- Change the version in the `chocolatey/tools/chocolateyInstall.ps1` file.

+- Invoke `bud project/bud/main/cs/dist`.

+- Create a zip of the contents of the `bud\.bud\output\main\cs\dist` folder.
+The name of the zip file should be `bud-x.x.x.zip`

+- Place the zip into `/home/budpage/production-budpage/shared/public/packages`.

+- Go to the folder `chocolatey` and run `cpack` there.

+- Didn't work.
+Upload manually for now on chocolatey.
+Now push the package with `choco push bud.x.x.x.nupkg`

 ## TODO

 - Bud must generate sln and csproj files from the build definition.